-Everyone needs a holiday, however, sometimes we cannot take our pets along too.
+Everyone needs a holiday.
+However, sometimes we cannot take our pets along too.
 Many pet owners often face the problem of where to leave their pets.
 Do you leave your cat at a cattery or your dog in kennels?
-Do you leave them with a relative or ask your neighbour to pop in and feed the cat?
-Do you send the dog to stay in a pet sitters home This often-agonizing decision can cause lots of distress and heartache, not only for your pet but also for you, the owner
+Does a relative or your neighbour pop in and feed the cat?
+Do you send the dog to stay in a pet sitter home?
+This often-agonizing decision can cause lots of distress and heartache, not only for your pet but also for you, the owner.

 The best choice for your dog/cat or another animal (s)

-Many pets are really attached to their owners and have their home comforts and routine.
-The last thing you want to worry about when you need to leave town for a business meeting or a hospital appointment is your pet’s state of mind and welfare.
+Many pets are attached to their owners and have their home comforts and routine.
+When you need to leave town for a business meeting or a hospital appointment, the last thing you want to worry about is your pet’s state of mind and welfare.
 A Housesitter will care for your pet in your own home, feed them, exercise and walk them and no doubt spoil your cat or dog without your pet leaving their home environment.
-Many pets can suffer from anxieties and stress but having someone staying in their home with them can ensure your pet is much happier and healthier.
+Many pets can suffer from anxieties and stress, but having someone staying in their home with them can ensure your pet is much happier and healthier.

 Reason 1 – Cost

 Using a cattery or kennel for your pet’s holiday can run into hundreds of pounds.
 Consider the more cost-effective charges for a professional house-sitting service.
-Ask today for a quote and you will be surprised just how much money you will actually save.
+Ask today for a quote, and you will be surprised just how much money you will save.

 Reason 2 – Security